ballerina-platform/module-ballerina-grpc/docs/spec/spec.md

 **RPC Using a Caller**

-The Ballerina implementation of the same unary RPC using a caller is as follows.
+The Ballerina implementation of the same simple RPC using a caller is as follows.

 ```ballerina
 service "RouteGuide" on new grpc:Listener(8980) {